 Our legitimate interests: As a provider of threat detection services and the operator of a platform designed to share knowledge about malware and other security vulnerabilities to better protect the internet and our collective data assets from exploitation and compromise, we can’t evaluate or monitor what sorts of information are contained in the Samples uploaded by the Community.
-By establishing rules for uploads to prevent the upload of Samples that could contain personal information, either in the resulting analysis metadata or in the upload itself (e.g. a PDF document), we would fail to detect, analyze and prevent threats, and the Service would cease to operate effectively.
-Further, while we do not encourage the contribution of Samples that may contain personal information, we are aware that malware can take any form and could be included in certain Samples submitted to the Service.
+By establishing rules for uploads to prevent the upload of Samples that could contain personal information, either in the resulting analysis metadata or in the upload itself (e.g. a PDF document), we would fail to detect, analyse and prevent threats, and the Service would cease to operate effectively.
+Further, while we do not encourage the contribution of Samples that may contain personal information, we are aware that malware can take any form, and personal information could be included in certain Samples submitted to the Service.
 Accordingly, we must process all information, including any personal information which could be received in the Samples submitted to the Corpus.
 We must also share Samples with our security partners in order to receive verdicts about the maliciousness of contributed Samples and with customers to allow them to understand malware in their particular threat environments.
 The processing and sharing of certain unmoderated information, which may contain incidental personal information, is essential for the Service to function.
 By unequivocally accepting and distributing all Samples, we take steps to ensure that malware will be more broadly and quickly detected across the globe through the efforts of those participating in the Community.
 The larger our collection of unmoderated Samples and the more security partners and contributing members of the Community, the greater the collective threat-detection ability of the Service and the more potential it has to continue to make the internet and the connected tools that work across it (such as your bank, your email and the social platforms you participate in) safer.

 Measures to offset any potential harm to private individuals that could be adversely affected by our incidental processing of personal information: We have implemented the following measures and built various tools and internal processes to protect individuals in conjunction with the way that the Service may process personal information:

-- Our Terms of Service require our users to attest that they are the original owner of, or have all necessary rights and permissions to information (including any personal information) contained in, any Sample uploaded to the Service and clarify that the purpose of the user’s submission is to share the Sample with the Community;
+- Our Terms of Service require our users to attest that they are the original owner of, or have all necessary rights and permissions to information (including any personal information) contained in, any Sample uploaded to the Service and clarify that the purpose of the user’s submission is to share the Sample with the Community.

-- We prompt users to verify a Sample before it is submitted to ensure it is intended and suitable for upload as outlined above;
+- We prompt users to verify a Sample before it is submitted to ensure it is intended and suitable for upload as outlined above.

-- We adhere to policies to investigate and any Samples which have been identified to us as containing personal information and take steps to remediate in cases where Samples have been confirmed to contain personal or other information where the risk to the Community is not outweighed by the potential harm to an individual or an entity;
+- We adhere to policies to investigate any Samples which have been identified to us as containing personal information and take steps to remediate in cases where Samples have been confirmed to contain personal or other information where the risk to the Community is not outweighed by the potential harm to an individual or an entity.

-- We technically and operationally secure our Corpus using appropriate techniques and tools;
+- We technically and operationally secure our Corpus using appropriate techniques and tools.

-- We do not allow the public to search for personal information , or to download or otherwise access Samples within, the Corpus (users can only search by a hash that corresponds to a specific Sample).
+- We do not allow the public to search for personal information, or to download or otherwise access Samples within, the Corpus (users can only search by a hash that corresponds to a specific Sample).